 But don’t be afraid.
 You really can’t break an app.
 Even if you were to change the settings and couldn’t get it back the way you wanted it, you can always uninstall the app and then download and reinstall.

 Android, iPhone, and Windows phones are all what is known as a closed ecosystem or walled garden.
 That means that you can only use Android apps on an Android phone.
-These apps must be downloaded from the Google Play Store. iPhones can only use apps downloaded from Apple’s App Store, and Windows Phones only work with apps downloaded from the Windows Store.
+These apps must be downloaded from the Google Play Store. iPhones can only use apps downloaded from Apple’s App Store, and Kindles use apps from the Amazon App Store.

 You can’t install a favorite PC program on your phone or a Mac program that you love on your iPhone.
 But you can often find app versions of favorite PC programs.
 For example, you can’t load the same version of Word that’s on your desktop on your iPhone.
 But you can find a mobile version of Word to use with your phone.

 For some programs/apps, you’ll need to purchase a separate version of the app for each type of device.
 For other programs, one purchase will allow you to install on multiple devices.
 For example, some Norton Security subscriptions cover your PC and your phone.
 This will vary from program to program.